BilalAslam1/overbondDevTest/Readme.md

 To execute the program:

 - Install node on your machine
-- Run '''npm install''' to get all the node modules
+- Run npm install to get all the node modules
-- Run '''node index.js''' to get the results
+- Run node index.js to get the results

 ## Thought Process for Challenge 1